 Dave Solomon of Butchered Classics is our favorite mad Englishman, a shed-builder who’s earned an “evil reputation” for building high-powered Frankenbikes that send purists drooling and raving to the madhouse.
 In 2019 alone, we featured his Kawasaki “GPz1157,” his Kawasaki Z1000H, and his Spondon turbo — all powered by air-cooled Bandit 1200 engines!
 This time around, when Dave purchased a 1981 Honda CB900F chassis, he decided to really take the purists and naysayers for a ride:

-Per his research, pet hates included a yellow base color, white wheels, an array of cheap Chinese parts, and most importantly, a Bandit 1200 engine:
+Per his research, pet peeves included a yellow base color, white wheels, an array of cheap Chinese parts, and most importantly, a Bandit 1200 engine:

 The result is a bike that looks pretty darn good, goes like a train, and is an absolute hoot to ride: